DataLabTechTV/datalabtechtv.github.io/content/posts/mlops-ab-testing/index.md

 ### Custom API

-Like we said, in practice, it's more common to deploy models using a custom REST API, usually created using FastAPI, often chosen due to its self-documentation via Swagger UI and ReDoc.
+Like we said, in practice, it's more common to deploy models using a custom REST API, usually created with FastAPI, often chosen due to its self-documenting approach via [Swagger UI](https://swagger.io/tools/swagger-ui/) and [ReDoc](https://github.com/Redocly/redoc).
 This also lets you produce your own Docker image, optimizing it as much as you'd like, and you can also serve multiple models using the same API, which you cannot do with the MLflow approach.

 Imagine a 25 GiB image for each of your classifiers, the time it would take to build and deploy, and the resources it would require!
-This is why most ML engineer create their own web services to deploy their models.
+This is why most ML Engineers create their own web services to deploy their models.

 Our API provides the following two main endpoints, which encapsulate the whole workflow logic.